ONEOKCAT/Vehicle_Notes/01_Vehicle_Network/02_Ethernet/02_SOME_IP/Autosar_SOME_IP.md

 #### 2.3.2.1 &#8194;General

 >&#8194;&#8195;Error handling can be done in the application or the communication layer below.
-Therefore SOME/IP supports two different mechanisms:
+Therefore SOME/IP supports two different mechanisms:
 >
 >&#8194;&#8194;&#8195;- Return Codes in the Response Messages of methods
 >